Header images courtesy of Information Services Department (via Hong Kong Memory) and 昔日香港 (via Facebook)

 A familiar sight on the streets of Hong Kong, almost all of us rely on the bus in one way or another.
 We take it on our daily commutes, on the weekends, or depend on them to take us to some remote area the MTR could not reach.
 Even after all these years, the bus remains an affordable and reliable service woven into our everyday lives.

 Back in the day, people had to walk—or take the tram.
 But there were no trams outside of Hong Kong Island, while rickshaws and carriages were reserved for wealthy elites.
-Thus, the transportation market was ripe for the picking, and buses began to appear on the streets in the early 1900s, with the first recorded route running between the Tsim Sha Tsui Ferry Pier and the dockyard in Hung Hom.
+As such, the transportation market was ripe for the picking, and buses began to appear on the streets in the early 1900s, with the first recorded route running between the Tsim Sha Tsui Ferry Pier and the dockyard in Hung Hom.

 Instead of the hefty double-deckers we have today, buses back then were small, single-deckers that could only carry around 16 people at a time.
 For seats, there were three rows of wooden benches that would at times be separated into first-class and second-class seating for those who willing to pay more for some straw to cushion the bumpy ride.

-In 1933, the Kowloon Motor Bus Company (KMB) won the bid to work all routes in the New Territories and in Kowloon, while the China Motor Bus Company (CMB) held exclusive rights to the Island side.
+In 1933, the Kowloon Motor Bus Company (KMB) won the bid to work all routes in the New Territories and in Kowloon, while the China Motor Bus Company (CMB) held exclusive rights to the Hong Kong Island side.
 Buses run by other companies at the time, such as the Hong Kong and Shanghai Hotels and the Hong Kong Tramways, had to cease operations as the business was brought under more stringent regulation.

 Within a year, KMB’s fleet grew to over a hundred strong.
 Most models were imported from Britain, manufactured by British brands such as Leyland, Thornycroft, and Daimler.
 Routes spanned the city from Mong Kok to Fanling, and buses ran alongside taxis and the now declining rickshaws.
 Yet these early glory days did not last for long.
 After Hong Kong’s surrender to Imperial Japan during World War II, many buses were destroyed or had their engines repurposed for military use.
 Things became so bad that in 1944, only two routes were left alive in the entire city and horse-drawn carriages had to be reintroduced.

 Nevertheless, people loved and depended on the bus.
 There was no entertainment to be found at home back in the mid-1900s—televisions were still too expensive—so most would travel about the city instead during the weekends.
-Whether it was to go to the movies, swimming at a beach, or hiking, the bus’s abundant routes and cheap fares that ranged from 20 to 80 cents allowed Hong Kongers to commute about for a colourful weekend.
+Whether it was to go to the movies, swimming at a beach, or hiking, the abundant routes and cheap fares that ranged from 20 to 80 cents allowed Hongkongers to commute about for a colourful weekend.

-KMB became a listed company in 1961, and CMB followed suit a year after.
+KMB became a listed company in 1961 and CMB followed suit a year after.
 When the Cross-Harbour Tunnel opened in 1972, KMB expanded its network into Hong Kong Island, with the first route being bus 101 from Kwun Tong to Kennedy Town.
-Overnight and express routes also began to pop up as people worked longer into the night, while automatic doors and the One-Man Operated coin box system replaced gatekeepers and conductors.
+Overnight and express routes also began to pop up as people worked longer into the night, while automatic doors and the “one-man operated” coin box system replaced gatekeepers and conductors.

 Meanwhile, KMB launched a range of changes to improve its service.
-Even though it doesn’t have to worry about competition from the up-and-coming MTR as much because it has exclusive access to newly developed towns in the New Territories, the company strove to keep up as times changed.
+Even though it does not have to worry about competition from the up-and-coming MTR as much because it has exclusive access to newly developed towns in the New Territories, the company strove to keep up as times changed.
 In the 1990s, the KMB fleet started to include air-conditioned buses and installed low floor easy access to accommodate the disabled.